brightspot/react-examples/client-authentication/README.md

 > **_Note_** The client ID and secret API key are public in the client-side rendering part of the app.

-To show how the application responds to an incorrect API Key, modify the `NEXT_PUBLIC_GRAPHQL_CLIENT_SECRET` and/or `GRAPHQL_CLIENT_SECRET` values in the `.env` file located at `client-authentication/app` to some new value.
+To show how the application responds to an incorrect API Key, modify the `NEXT_PUBLIC_GRAPHQL_CLIENT_API_KEY` and/or `GRAPHQL_CLIENT_API_KEY` values in the `.env` file located at `client-authentication/app` to some new value.
 Then restart the Next.js app and navigate to it in your web browser.

 ## How everything works